NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_ontap-driver-overview.rst

 Multiple Deployment Options
 ---------------------------

-A variety of OpenStack block storage deployment options for NetApp Data ONTAP based systems are available in the Kilo OpenStack release and involve making deployment choices between the following:

--  Clustered Data ONTAP or Data ONTAP operating in 7-Mode

--  iSCSI, Fibre Channel, or NFS storage protocol

-While there are multiple supported deployment options, since the Havana release there is a new, single NetApp unified driver that can be configured to achieve any of the desired deployments.
-In Grizzly and prior releases, there were multiple drivers segmented by storage family, protocol, and integration with additional NetApp management software.
-The previous drivers have all been deprecated since the Havana release;
-see :ref:`deprecated_drivers` for more information on the deprecated capabilities.

 The following lists all of the individual options and subsequent sections are intended to offer guidance on which configuration options